pelegs29/file_sync_system/README.md

 **From now on, the client will connect to the server in case of the two following reasons:**
-  1. The time to be synchronized with the server(given as an argument to the client) has passed. because of the ability to connect to the server from different machines on the same client ID, when connecting to the server to synchronize, any changes that has been made on any machine that uses the same client ID will be updated.
+  1. The time to be synchronized with the server(given as an argument to the client) has passed.
+  Because of the ability to connect to the server from different machines on the same client ID, when connecting to the server to synchronize, any changes that has been made on any machine that uses the same client ID will be updated.
   For example, 2 machines uses the same client ID and 1 file has been deleted from the first machine, when the second client will connect to the server to synchronize, this file will be deleted from it's machine.